-When assembling a PC we always give a certain priority to components such as the motherboard, the CPU (processor) and the GPU (graphics card), but we must bear in mind that the correct functioning of all of them will depend on the power supply unit that we are using.
+When assembling a gaming PC, we always give a certain priority to components such as the motherboard, the CPU (processor) and the GPU (graphics card), but we must bear in mind that the correct functioning of all of them will depend on the power supply unit that we are using.
 This is why buying the best PSU for your PC is very important.

 This is one of the pillars of any PC because the functioning, as well as upgrading components, depends on the power supply unit.